Did I Stutter?: Plot

-Pam Beesly (Jenna Fischer), after spending the night at "a friend's" (Jim's) house, forgot her contact lens solution, so she must wear her glasses.
+Pam Beesly, after spending the night at a friend's house, forgot her contact lens solution, so she must wear her glasses.
 She finds it difficult to handle Michael's criticism and Kevin's sexual advances, and spends the rest of the day without her glasses, reducing her productivity.
-Ryan Howard (B. J. Novak) comes to Dunder Mifflin's Scranton branch.
-After a talk with Toby, Ryan tells Jim Halpert (John Krasinski) that he is giving him an official warning about his job performance.
-Ryan denies that his action is motivated by Jim's previous complaints to David Wallace, saying he thrives on constructive criticism (while Toby's comments to the documentary crew indicate he is not upset about the warning, owing to his envy of Jim's relationship with Pam).
+Ryan Howard comes to Dunder Mifflin's Scranton branch.
+After a talk with Toby, Ryan gives Jim Halpert an official warning about his job performance.
+Ryan denies that his action is motivated by Jim's previous complaints to David Wallace, saying he thrives on constructive criticism.

-Andy Bernard (Ed Helms) is selling his 2001 Nissan Xterra for $8,700.
-Dwight Schrute (Rainn Wilson) pressures him into selling it for $1,500 less than the asking price, because according to Dwight, "[the] car is crap".
+Andy Bernard is selling his 2001 Nissan Xterra for $8,700.
+Dwight Schrute pressures him into selling it for $1,500 less than the asking price, because according to Dwight, "[the] car is crap".
 Dwight assures Andy that he will only use it as a wagon, dragged by a mule on Dwight's beet farm.
-Andy sells it to Dwight, who, in a passive-aggressive method of getting back at him for dating Angela Martin (Angela Kinsey), washes it and posts a sign asking for $9,995 for the vehicle, which upsets Andy when he finds Dwight's advertisement posted on the cabinet in the office kitchen.
-Dwight declares that it is already on eBay, where he claims it is the subject of a three-way bidding war.
+Andy sells it to Dwight, who, in a passive-aggressive method of getting back at him for dating Angela Martin, washes it and posts a sign asking for $9,995 for the vehicle, which upsets Andy when he finds Dwight's advertisement posted on the cabinet in the office kitchen.
+Dwight declares that it is already the subject of a three-way bidding war on eBay.